-55 Terms of office
+55 Term of office

-- (1) Subject to subrule (4) and rule 56, a committee member holds office until the positions of the Committee are declared vacant at the next annual general meeting. - (2) The President shall not be eligible for re-election in the year after having served three consecutive terms.
-The retiring president may join the committee as Immediate Past President with full voting rights without election for the year following his or her term as president. - (3) A general meeting of the Association may- - (a) by special resolution remove a committee member from office; and - (b) elect an eligible member of the Association to fill the vacant position in accordance with this Division. - (4) A member who is the subject of a proposed special resolution under subrule (3)(a) may make representations in writing to the Secretary or President of the Association (not exceeding a reasonable length) and may request that the representations be provided to the members of the Association. - (5) The Secretary or the President may give a copy of the representations to each member of the Association or, if they are not so given, the member may require that they be read out at the meeting at which the special resolution is to be proposed.
+- (1) Subject to subrule (3) and rule 56, a committee member holds office until the positions of the Committee are declared vacant at the next annual general meeting. - (2) A committee member may be re-elected.
+The President shall not be eligible for re-election in the year after having served three years continuously.
+The Immediate Past President may join the Committee as a member with full voting rights without election for the year following his or her term as President. - (3) A general meeting of the Association - (a) by special resolution remove a committee member from office; and - (b) elect an eligible member of the Association to fill the vacant position in accordance with this Division. - (4) A member who is the subject of a proposed special resolution under subrule (3)(a) may make representations in writing to the Secretary or President of the Association (not exceeding a reasonable length) and may request that the representations be provided to the members of the Association. - (5) The Secretary or the President may give a copy of the representations to each member of the Association or, if they are not so given, the member may require that they be read out at the meeting at which the special resolution is to be proposed.